 Biography

-Jonathan Girard is known for his generous, sophisticated conducting and his boundless enthusiasm, on and off the podium.
+Jonathan Girard is known for his generous, sophisticated conducting and his boundless enthusiasm on and off the podium.
+He is the Director of Orchestras at the University of British Columbia, Artistic Director of the Vancouver Youth Symphony Orchestra, and principal guest conductor of the Athens Philharmonic (Greece).
 In the kaleidoscope of orchestral sound, he emphasizes structure, color, and nuance.

 He is based in Vancouver, BC and is the Director of Orchestras at the University of British Columbia and Artistic Director of the Vancouver Youth Symphony Orchestra.
 He appears often in the Pacific Northwest, with the Okanagan Symphony, Vancouver Island Symphony, and Vancouver Intercultural Orchestra.
 Previously, he held positions with the Rochester Philharmonic Orchestra (NY), Portland Opera Repertory Theatre (ME), and the Ohio Light Opera.